-The following general instructions, listed Content points, and Marking criteria, all apply to Exercise 4.
+The following general instructions, listed Content points, and Marking criteria, all apply to Exercise 4:

-- You should decide on a mark for content and language separately. - Content covers the guidelines and Content points outlined below.
-When deciding on a mark for Content, consider how many relevant content points have been correctly identified. - Language covers organisation and coherence, and range and accuracy of language.
-When deciding on a mark for Language, consider the coherence of the summary, and the range and accuracy of the language. - A useful starting point would be first to gain an impression of the level, then to focus on the level descriptors in order to decide on the best fit.
+- You should decide on a mark for Content and Language separately. - This paper has two aspects of Content in the task.
+If only one aspect is successfully addressed, then a maximum of 4 marks can be awarded for Language. - Content points are listed below. - Language covers organisation and coherence, and range and accuracy of language.
+When deciding on a mark for Language, first gain an impression of the response, then focus on the level descriptors in order to decide on the best fit.
+If all three bullet points within the band are fulfilled then it is likely that you will award the higher mark within that band. - If the response exceeds 120 words, a maximum of 6 marks can be awarded for Language.